“It was my great pleasure to take up the post of Principal of St Ann’s College in July 2019.

 There are several ways to financially support St Ann’s College and its students.

 The simplest way is by giving a donation.
-Donations can be made online, by sending a cheque or money order to our office, using a credit card over the phone or by transferring money by direct debit.
+Donations can be made by sending a cheque to our office at 187 Brougham Place North Adelaide, using a credit card over the phone on 08 8267 1478 or by transferring money by direct credit.
 Our National Australia Bank account details are:

 All donations over $2 are fully tax deductible.
 A receipt and letter of thanks will be forwarded to you.
-For this to happen we need details with your donation.
+Should you use the direct credit method please email St Ann’s on firstname.lastname@example.org your personal details to ensure we can forward a receipt promptly.

 A wonderful way to assist students while also promoting your organisation or commemorating someone dear to you is by setting up a scholarship or prize.
 These awards are used either to rebate part of a student’s fees or as a financial benefit to be used for their education or needs.